-Due to the extraordinary situation in connection with the COVID-19 pandemic, the 2020 Annual General Meeting will not take place in the usual format.
-In accordance with the Swiss Federal Council Ordinance on Measures to Combat the Coronavirus (the "COVID-19 Ordinance"), shareholders will not be permitted to attend the meeting in person.
-Shareholders and beneficial owners of our shares must therefore exercise their voting rights only by voting by internet, telephone or mail, as described above, or by giving a proxy card voting instructions to the independent proxy or its substitute, as further described in this proxy statement.
-We look forward to welcoming shareholders in person at general meetings of shareholders that take place following the 2020 Annual General Meeting, consistent with our long-standing practice.
+Due to the extraordinary situation in connection with the COVID-19 pandemic, the 2021 Annual General Meeting will not take place in the usual format.
+In accordance with the Swiss Federal Council Ordinance 3 of June 19, 2020 on Measures to Combat the Coronavirus, as amended (the "COVID-19 Ordinance 3"), shareholders will not be permitted to attend the meeting in person.
+Shareholders and beneficial owners of our shares must therefore exercise their voting rights only by giving voting instructions to the independent proxy or its substitute by internet, telephone or mail, as described above, or by giving the independent proxy or its substitute proxy card voting instructions, as further described in this proxy statement.
+We look forward to welcoming shareholders in person at general meetings of shareholders that take place following the 2021 Annual General Meeting, consistent with our long-standing practice.